GoogleChrome/devtools-docs/docs/network.md

 ### Resource network timing

 The Timing tab graphs the time spent on the various network phases involved loading the resource.
-This is the same data displayed when you hover over a resource bar in the [Timeline view](#timeline-view).
+This is the same data displayed when you hover over a resource bar in the [waterfall view](#timeline-view).

 <img src="network-files/timing.png" alt="Resource network timing graph"/>